fufuok/bytespool/buffer/README.md

 func (bb *Buffer) Write(p []byte) (int, error)
 ```

-Write implements io\.Writer\.
+Write implements io.Writer.

-The function appends all the data in p to Buffer\.B\.
-The returned error is always nil\.
+The function appends all the data in p to Buffer.B.
+The returned error is always nil.

 ### func \(\*Buffer\) WriteByte